 Ortona is a waterfront community which is located on the peninsula between the Atlantic Ocean and the Halifax River.
 A mixture of home are available in Ortona including stunning oceanfront estates and beautiful condominiums.
 Both full time residents and vacation homeowners are attracted to the area which enjoys direct access to the beach and nearby boardwalk.

 Mosaic is one of the city’s newer development and was created by ICI Homes, a local Daytona builder.
 The family-friendly neighborhood offers residents the use of a handful of great amenities which include a golf course, clubhouse, state of the art fitness center, and not one but two pools.
 Homeowners can quickly make their way into Daytona to take advantage of the stunning beaches and main attraction, the Daytona International Speedway.

 Pelican Bay is found in the south section of the city and is a master-planned community which is home to just over 1,800 residences.
 Sprawled across 900 acres, Pelican Bay is a highly sought after golf community.
 There are many popular amenities located near Pelican Bay which include the Daytona International Airport and the Daytona Flea & Farmers Market.

 Being a popular vacation town, Daytona Beach is filled with delicious restaurants, exciting entertainment venues and one-of-a-kind eateries.
-Everything from ethnic meals to traditional bar and grills can be found in Daytona Beach, ensuring no resident or visitor needs to go hungry.
+Everything from ethnic meals to traditional bar and grills can be found in Daytona, ensuring no resident or visitor needs to go hungry.

 Phone Number: (386)255-0921 | H20 Daytona Bar and Grill